-Additionally, Cruz-Diaz et al. showed that angiotensin-(1-7) is hydrolyzed by DPP III in renal epithelial cells, where this peptide shows renoprotective effects.[20]
-Ang-(1-7) has both antiproliferative and antiangiogenic activity.
-The correlation found between the activity of DPP III and tumors aggressiveness is therefore consistent with the ability of DPP III to hydrolyse these compounds in human cells.[21,22] Jha et al. also found elevated levels of angiotensin-related peptides in DPP III knock-out mice.[23]
-Lastly, a study made by Pang et al.[24] showed a link between DPP III and the renin-angiotensin system (RAS) and thus possible use of DPP III in the treatment of hypertension.
+Cruz-Diaz et al. have shown that angiotensin-(1-7) is hydrolyzed by DPP III in renal epithelial cells, where it exhibits renoprotective effects [20].
+Since Ang-(1-7) has both antiproliferative and antiangiogenic activity this may explain the relationship between the activity of DPP III and the aggressiveness of tumors in human cells [21,22].
+Jha et al. found elevated levels of angiotensin-related peptides in DPP III knockout mice [23].
+Finally, Pang et al. [24] showed a link between DPP III and the renin-angiotensin system (RAS) and thus possible use of DPP III in the treatment of hypertension.

-It should also be noted that DPP III is involved in the regulation of oxidative stress and in the development of some cancers in humans, a case of protein moonlighting unrelated to its peptidase activity.[21,22,25- 28]
+It should also be noted that DPP III is involved in the regulation of oxidative stress and in the development of some cancers in humans, a case of protein moonlighting unrelated to its peptidase activity [21,22,25-28].

-One of the possible reasons why DPP III processes diverse peptides is its flexibility, and thus the adaptability of its binding site to accommodate molecules of different sizes.
-Indeed, experimental (X-ray diffraction)[29,30] and theoretical (molecular dynamic (MD) simulations)[31-33] studies have shown the coexistence of at least two different forms of DPP III, the so-called open and closed forms.
-The conformational change of the enzyme is a consequence of the hinge motion, in which two rigid structural domains approach each other leading to the closure of the gap containing the catalytically important zinc ion (upper domain) and the substrate binding site (lower domain).
-Simulations have shown the presence of various DPP III conformations in solution, with semi-closed forms being the most populated.[32]
-It has been shown that the semi-closed conformers of DPP III are the most appropriate for substrate recognition, while the most compact conformation is best for the enzyme-catalysed reaction.[32]
+One of the possible reasons why DPP III processes different peptides is its flexibility, and thus the adaptability of its binding site to accommodate molecules of different sizes.
+Indeed, experimental (X-ray diffraction) [29,30] and theoretical (molecular dynamics simulations (MD)) [31-33] studies have shown the coexistence of at least two different forms of DPP III, the so-called open and closed forms with semiclosed conformers of DPP III being the most suitable for substrate recognition.

-Although the DPP III substrate specificity is not precisely defined, a preference for (a) a positively charged, unmodified, N-terminus, (b) the ability of the substrate to form $\beta$ -strand secondary structures,[31] (c) hydrophobic amino acid residues at the P1' position[13,34] (for the definition of peptide and enzyme subsites see Scheme S1 in Supplementary data) and d) a proline residue at the position P1,[12] was observed.
+Although the DPP III substrate specificity is not precisely defined, a preference for (a) a positively charged, unmodified, N-terminus, (b) the ability of the substrate to form β -strand secondary structures [31], and (c) hydrophobic amino acid residues at the P1' position [13,34] (for the definition of peptide and enzyme subsites see Scheme S1 in Supplementary data)was observed.

-Information on the biological functions of DPP III related to the hydrolytic activity of this enzyme on bioactive peptides is still elusive.
-Recently, however, evidence has been accumulating that is consistent with assumptions based on aforementioned results obtained in vitro.
-Namely, the colocalization of DPP III and neuropeptides in the cells of the superficial laminae and the demonstrated efficiency of the enzyme in degrading opioids and some other families of neuropeptides suggest that DPP III may play a role in pain regulation.[12,13,30,35,36] Therefore, our study to determine the human DPP III catalytic efficiency for selected biologically active peptides could make a valuable contribution to the knowledge of its potential, previously unrecognized natural substrates.
-In the present work we considered 7 opioid peptides (Leu-enkephalin, endomorphin-2, $\beta$ -neoendorphin, $\beta$ -casomorphin, valorphin, Leu-valorphin-Arg, hemorphin-4), Arg-vasopressin from the vasopressin/oxytocin gene family, angiotensin II, endogenous brain peptide hemopressin and potent synthetic inhibitors of DPP III, tynorphin, S-tynorphin, and I-tynorphin.
+Information on the biological functions of DPP III, related to the hydrolytic activity of this enzyme on bioactive peptides, is still insufficient.
+Recently, however, evidence has been accumulating that is consistent with the assumptions based on the above mentioned results obtained in vitro.
+The colocalization of DPP III and neuropeptides in the cells of the superficial laminae and the demonstrated efficiency of the enzyme in the degradation of opioids and some other families of neuropeptides suggest that DPP III may play a role in pain regulation [12,13,30,35,36].
+Therefore, our study to determine the human DPP III catalytic efficiency for selected biologically active peptides could make a valuable contribution to the knowledge of its potential, previously unrecognized natural substrates.
+In the present work we considered 7 opioid peptides (Leu-enkephalin, endomorphin-2, β-neoendorphin, βcasomorphin, valorphin, Leu-valorphin-Arg, hemorphin-4), Arg-vasopressin from the vasopressin/oxytocin gene family, angiotensin II, endogenous brain peptide hemopressin and potent synthetic inhibitors of DPP III, tynorphin, S-tynorphin, and I-tynorphin.
 Cleavage of peptides by recombinant human DPP III was determined using HPLC-MS. The inhibitory effect on the action of the enzyme was determined following the hydrolysis of the fluorogenic synthetic substrate Arg2-2NA.
 Isothermal titration calorimetry (ITC) was used to determine binding affinity, as well as kinetic parameters for selected peptides.
-The experimentally obtained results were complemented by the computational study of DPP III - neuropeptide complexes.
-Analysis of 1 μs long MD simulations in combination with free energy calculations allowed us to investigate subtle differences in the catalytic efficiency of the enzyme during peptide hydrolysis.
+Finally, the computational study allowed us to investigate subtle differences in the structure of the complexes of DPP III with substrates and, in this way, to explain the different catalytic efficiency of DPP III measured in relation to them.